How extreme is the state of California on abortion?

 Since its first gathering in the summer of 1954, pastors and leaders of Skyline Wesleyan Church have called upon their congregations to live out their faith and practice what they preach.
 Church leaders like Lisa do this by advocating for life at every stage as well as taking good care of their employees by providing them with the very best healthcare policies available.

-Now the California Department of Managed Health Care (DMHC) is telling them they must choose one or the other.
+The California Department of Managed Health Care (DMHC) told the church that it must choose one or the other.

 In August 2014, the California DMHC mandated that the healthcare plans of churches and religious organizations cover elective abortions.
 This mandate added elective abortions to Skyline Wesleyan Church’s healthcare plan—without the church even knowing about it.